cancerberoSgx/typescript-api-playground/README.md

 # Notes / difficulties / learning

- * editor.js - is a handlebars template that contains big ibraries like typescript.d.ts embedded inside
+ * editor.js - is a handlebars template that contains big ibraries like typescript.d.ts embedded inside - now trying to migrate reading files and fixing production cache.

  * ts-simple-ast.d.ts needed little modification at the begginig of the heads (see comments ) and explicit declaration using compilerOptions path and baseUrl (see editor.js monaco.languages.typescript.typescriptDefaults.setCompilerOptions )